-Subject to the Corporations Act and the terms of issue of a share, the Company may, at any time, make calls on the Shareholders of a share for all, or any part of, the amount unpaid on the share.
-If a Shareholder fails to pay a call or instalment of a call, the Company may, subject to the Corporations Act and stock exchange listing rules, commence legal action for all, or part of the amount due, enforce a lien on the share in respect of which the call was made or forfeit the share in respect of which the call was made.
+Subject to the Corporations Act and the terms of issue of a Share, the Company may, at any time, make calls on a Shareholders for all, or any part of, the amount unpaid on the share.
+If a Shareholder fails to pay a call or instalment of a call, the Company may, subject to the Corporations Act and Stock Exchange Listing Rules, commence legal action for all, or part of the amount due, enforce a lien on the Share in respect of which the call was made or forfeit the Share in respect of which the call was made.